-It should be one of the numerous sacred places of worship for Jain communities worldwide.
+It should be among the numerous sacred places of worship for Jain communities worldwide.
 The Palitana Jain Temple on the Shatrunjaya Hills has a collection of 863 temples dedicated to the Jain deities.
 Palitana Jain Temple Timings are from 05:00 AM to 08:30 PM.

 Palitana Jain Temple